guilhermeotsu/zmk-tps42/boards/shields/nice_view_flipped/README.md

 This shield requires that an `&nice_view_spi` labeled SPI bus is provided with _at least_ MOSI, SCK, and CS pins defined.

-# nice!view inverted
+# nice!view flipped

-The nice!view inverted is just a version that turn the orientation of the display 180 degree for TPS42/36 keyboard that uses the same SHARP LCD display.
+The nice!view flipped is just a version that turn the orientation of the display 180 degree for TPS42/36 keyboard that uses the same SHARP LCD display.

 ## Disable custom widget